tiaratrisaramadhani/tiaratrisaramadhani/README.md

-# Hi There, I'm Tiara Trisanti Ramadhani 👋
+# Hi There 👋

 I am an active learner focused on Quality Assurance.
-I am currently building my portfolio for Test Automation and Risk Analysis.
-I am ready to contribute to product integrity and quality.

 ---

 ### 🌐 Let's Connect